Key Takeaways:

 - Detoxing from alcohol alone is unsafe due to potentially severe withdrawal symptoms, and medical supervision reduces health risks and relapse during early recovery.

-- My Time Recovery offers personalized alcohol treatment options, including medical detox, residential care, PHP, IOP, and outpatient programs, with strong support for young adults and dual diagnosis needs.
+- My Time Recovery offers personalized alcohol addiction treatment options, including medical detox, residential care, PHP, IOP, and outpatient programs, with strong support for young adults and dual diagnosis needs.

-Medical detox for alcohol dependence is a supervised program that helps you safely stop drinking while doctors manage withdrawal symptoms.
+Medical detox for alcohol addiction is a supervised program that helps you safely stop drinking while doctors manage withdrawal symptoms.
 At My Time Recovery in Fresno, CA, you get 24/7 medical care in a calm, comfortable setting.

 How Detox Starts